VIDA-NYU/auctus/scripts/README.md

 * docker_import_snapshot.sh: This downloads a dump of Elasticsearch from https://datamart.d3m.vida-nyu.org/snapshot/ and imports it using import_all.py
 * docker_import_all.sh / import_all.py: This can be used to load a dump of Elasticsearch as JSON files.
 Useful to restore a backup
 * import.py: Import a single dataset from a JSON file
+* reprocess_all.py: This loads a dump of Elasticsearch as JSON files, but reprocesses the datasets
 * docker_export_all.sh / export_all.py: This can be used to do a backup of the index.
 It creates a dump of Elasticsearch as JSON files
 * docker-save_uploads.sh: This can be used to save the datasets that have been manually uploaded into Datamart (the data itself, not the indexed JSON documents)
 * delete_dataset.py: Removes a single dataset from the index
 * list_big_datasets.py: Lists the big datasets that have been indexed (by looking for the 'size' property above 50 MB)
 * list_sources.py: This lists the number of datasets in the index per source (this is now shown on the index page of the coordinator as well)
-* purge_source.py: This removes all datasets from a given source
+* docker_purge_source.sh / purge_source.py: This removes all datasets from a given source
+* clear_caches.py / docker_clear_caches.sh: This safely clears the caches
+* upload_dataset.sh: This profiles and adds a dataset to the index
+* dataset_to_sup_index.py: This creates the supplementary column indices after 5507ab47
+* docker-compose-cached-build.py: This is used by the CI to build images while using the Docker cache (works around docker-compose bug)
+* minikube-load-images.sh: This loads images built locally into the Minikube VM